 Guide to Shaving Your Pubic Hair

-1.)
-First, take a shower or bath to loosen up the follicles.
+- First, take a shower or bath to loosen up the follicles.
 Exfoliate with a washcloth, shower sponge, or loofah.
-Be gentle.
+Be gentle!
 Then use shaving cream before you shave your pubes.
 Your lady bits will thank you later.

-3.)
-Using a regular razor is safer than an electric one, as you don't want to accidentally hurt anything important!
+- Using a regular razor is safer than an electric one, as you don't want to accidentally hurt anything important (eek).
 Whatever you do, use a fresh new blade, as a dull one is dangerous.
 Trim in the direction of the hair growth if possible to avoid razor bumps.
 You might have no choice, however, but to trim some of the hard-to-navigate areas in the opposite direction.

-4.)
-The downside of shaving is razor bumps and ingrown hairs, but there are a number of things that can help.
+- The downside of shaving is razor bumps and ingrown hairs, but there are a number of things that can help.
 The first is cortisone cream.
 It really works and can be applied as soon as you're done.
-My own dermatologist told me to put some cream in the refrigerator to immediately cool down the razor burn!
+Some dermatologists recommend refrigerating the cream to immediately cool down the razor burn, though you may want to let your roommates know first.

 - Try an aftershave serum, oil, or cream.
 We love the Lady Business Oil by Lady Suite; it has a subtle grapefruit scent with cedar wood and sweet orange essential oils.
 It also contains jojoba and sesame oils to calm razor burn and irritation from the in-grown hairs.
 The oil doesn’t feel greasy, dries quickly, and it not only moisturizes but also soothes your sensitive skin.
 Or check out the 3 Step Shaving Kit from DeoDoc.
 The company, started by two sisters, was “developed by women doctors for women everywhere.”
 The pre-shave oil provides a shielding layer and softens skin before shaving, reducing inflammation and red spots.
 The shaving foam moisturizes and keeps the skin smooth, and the Intimate After Shave Balm calms the skin down.